 Since the skins are thin and delicate, a simple rinse will do.
 You can certainly use a vegetable brush if you’d like.
-Just be gentle, so you don’t scrub the skin right off!
+Just be gentle, so you don’t scrub the thin skin right off!

 Whole cloves would probably blacken, but I find that minced garlic holds up just fine – even despite the high temperature.